The Albion Band >

 Jim Eldon sang A-Hunting We Will Go in 1984 on his album I Wish There Was No Prisons.

 Tony Harvey sang The Nutting Girl on the Veteran cassette Songs Sung in Suffolk Vol 2, published in 1987-89.
 This track was reissued in 2000 on the Veteran CD Songs Sung in Suffolk.
-John Howson commented in the album's notes:
+John Howson noted:

 A very popular song around the country, indeed, in Suffolk The Nutting Girl become a Blaxhall Ship's anthem, its best known exponent being Cyril Poacher, and there have in fact been many commercial recordings issued of him singing it.
 E.J.
 Moeran noted down the song in Suffolk in the 1930's, under the title Nutting Time.
 The common tune is close to that used for an Oxfordshire morris dance, although Fred Hamer collected an interestingly different tune from Essex singer Harry Green.

-Will Noble and John Cocking sang The Nutting Girl live at the Huntsman, Holmfirth, Yorkshire, on November 23, 2004.
+Will Noble sang The Nutting Girl on his 1992 Veteran Tapes cassette of South West Yorkshire songs, In That Beautiful Dale.
+He and John Cocking also sang it live at the Huntsman, Holmfirth, Yorkshire, on 23 November 2004.
 This recording was published a year later on their Veteran CD Yon Green Banks.
-They and John Howson commented in the album's notes:
+They and John Howson noted:

 John learned this in the early days from the late Charlie Stopford from Slaithwaite at gatherings with the Colne Valley Beagles, while Will got his from Arthur Howard and the Holme Valley gatherings.
 Their versions are slightly different, so they sing it verse and verse about.